-Going for a walk and finding time to just be in nature is so healing to the body, mind and soul.
-Being out in nature, the mind and the breath begin to slow down, while physical and mental tensions begin to release.
+Going for a walk and finding time to just be in nature is so healing to your body, mind, and soul.
+Being out in nature, your mind and your breath begin to slow down, while your physical and mental tensions begin to release.
 Even if you can only find time once a month to take a hike or a gentle walk through the trees, you will begin to notice a softening and a peace of mind that will arise naturally.

 If you are rooted deep in the city and find it hard to get out to nature, another great option is to just take a nice stroll in the park at least once a week.
-Try to leave behind the cell phone and music, as this walk should be done with intention and awareness to the thoughts that may arise, and the beautiful environment around you.
+Try to leave behind your cell phone and music, as this walk should be done with intention and awareness to any thoughts that may arise.
+Take in the beautiful environment around you!
 Take in the fresh air!
-You can even practice the deep breathing exercise (see above) as you go.
+You can even practice the deep breathing exercise or mantra practice (see above) as you go.

 8. Choose one day each week to not use technology.

-In this world of ever evolving technology, it is too easy to get lost in the mechanical world and loose our sense of presence and reality.
-Designate one day each week to putting these mind-distracting gadgets away and finding time to be present with yourself, your thoughts and everything that is occurring around you.
-This is a very hard practice at first, as we have become so connected and dependent to our phones, computers, television, etc. However, with time, practice and strong willpower, this weekly technological detox will become an enjoyment, as our minds and imaginations awaken again!
+In this world of ever evolving technology, it is very easy to get lost in the mechanical world and lose your sense of presence and reality.
+Designate one day each week to putting these mind-distracting gadgets away and finding time to be present with yourself, your thoughts, and everything that is occurring around you.
+This is a very hard practice at first, as you may have become so connected and dependent to your phone, computer, or television.
+However, with time, practice, and strong willpower, this weekly technological detox will become an enjoyment, as your mind and imagination awaken again!

 9. Talk less.